Terms of Service

 18. Successors and Assigns

 This agreement binds the parties and their successors.
-Assignments require prior written consent, which will not be unreasonably withheld.
+Assignments require written consent.

 19. Dispute Resolution